openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_components.rst

 =====================================

 Each component has a display name that shows in the component header when you can edit the component.
-The display name also shows to students when they hover the cursor over the unit icon in the course ribbon.
+The display name also shows to students when they move the cursor over the unit icon in the learning sequence.

 To set the display name for a component: